regulaforensics/helm-test/charts/docreader/README.md

 ### Licensing

-To install the chart you need to obtain the `regula.license` file (at the [Client Portal](https://client.regulaforensics.com/), for example) and then create kubernetes secret form that license file:
+To install the chart, you need to obtain the `regula.license` file (at the [Client Portal](https://client.regulaforensics.com/), for example) and then create a Kubernetes Secret from that license file:

 ```console
 kubectl create secret generic docreader-license --from-file=regula.license
 ```

+Note that the `regula.license` file should be located in the same folder where the `kubectl create secret` command is executed.

 ### API v1